Uh oh. People are talking about the agile content review process again.

 Whether it be that friend from marketing who is always waxing lyrical about how important a content review process is to their marketing strategy.
 Or, the post that you’ve recently read on how it helped so and so to achieve so and so.
 And you had to quietly pull out your phone to get a gist of what the fuss was all about.

-Whatever the case, you’re unfamiliar with content review and its process.
-Or you’re familiar with it but aren’t sure why they’re so important and how to implement one.
+Whatever the case, you’re either unfamiliar with content review and its process.
+Or you’re familiar with it but aren’t sure why they’re so important and how to implement it.

 Regardless of your circumstances, you’re at the right place.

 But before we begin talking about the ins and outs of an agile content review process, let’s first get clarified on what it is.